vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 from ninja.responses import codes_5xx
 ```

-you can create your own range with frozenset
+You can also create your own range using a `frozenset`:

 ```Python
 my_codes = frozenset({416, 418, 425, 429, 451})